 \section{Conclusion}

-We have shown that the optimal FIE solution serves as turnpike for the solutions of truncated state estimation problems involving a subset of the measurement data only.
-We proposed an estimator for approximating the optimal FIE solution using a sequence of truncated problems (which can be solved in parallel), and we showed that the resulting performance is approximately optimal.
-The numerical example illustrates that the performance of our proposed approximate estimator exponentially converges to the optimal performance if the problem length is increased (which is not the case for MHE).
-In future work, we will investigate how these results can be used to improve the performance~of~MHE.
+We showed that the optimal FIE solution serves as turnpike for the solutions of truncated state estimation problems involving only a subset of the measurement data.
+We proposed a method to approximate the optimal FIE solution by a sequence of truncated problems (which can be solved in parallel), and we showed that the resulting performance is approximately optimal.
+The numerical example illustrates that the performance of the proposed approximate estimator exponentially converges to the optimal performance if the problem length is increased (which is not the case for MHE).
+In our follow-up work \cite{Schiller2025}, we extend our theoretical results to the case of MHE for online state estimation.